xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	to omit from the end of STRING (so "$substr{example,2,-2}" is "amp").
 	Note that this means that "$substr{STRING,0,N}$substr{STRING,N}" is "STRING" whether N is positive, negative or zero.

+$suggestion
+	if ``$set{spelling,true}`` was done before the query was parsed, then ``$suggestion`` will return any suggested spelling corrected version of the query string.
+If there are no spelling corrections, it will return an empty string.

 $terms
 	list of matching terms for current hit.